 Midsole

 As the name indicates, a midsole is sandwiched between the removable insole and outsole at the bottom.
 Largely comprised of foam, the midsole plays a significant role in a shoe’s shock absorption, energy return, and all-around comfort.
 As such, it’s one of the flashiest and techiest parts of the shoe, featuring proprietary foams with names like “React,” “Fresh,” and “Boost.”
-Designs vary widely based on thickness, level of cushioning, and intended use (race or speed-oriented shoes are firmer, while trainers and long-distance shoes are often softer).
-Midsoles on daily use runners in particular prioritize durability, with resilient foam that quickly bounces back and resists packing out.
+Designs vary widely based on thickness, cushioning, and intended use—race / speed-oriented shoes are firmer, while trainers and long-distance shoes are often softer.
+Midsoles on daily runners prioritize durability, with resilient foam that bounces back fast and resists packing out.
 It’s a good idea to read up on a shoe’s midsole style to make sure it’s a good match for your running needs.

 Outsole